-The Labette County Board of Commissioners will open a 104-bed correctional conservation camp in Oswego, Kansas, in the spring of 1991.
-The facility will be managed, under contract to the Board, by Correction Management Affiliates, Inc., and Correctional Services Group, Inc.
+The Labette County Board of Commissioners opened a 104-bed correctional conservation camp in Oswego, Kansas, in March, 1991.
+The facility is being managed, under contract to the Board, by Correction Management Affiliates, Inc., and Correctional Services Group, Inc.

-The Labette County Correctional Conservation Camp will be housed in a newly constructed facility which has been specifically designed to meet the security and program requirements of the targeted inmate population.
+The Labette Correctional Conservation Camp is housed in a newly constructed facility which has been specifically designed to meet the security and program requirements of the targeted inmate population.
 Construction of the facility is financed by the sale of bonds, and operational costs are supported by the Kansas Department of Corrections.
-The facility and the program will meet correctional standards of the Kansas Department of Corrections and of the American Correctional Association.
+The facility and the program are expected to meet correctional standards of the Kansas Department of Corrections and of the American Correctional Association.

-The Labette County Correctional Conservation Camp will provide a structured program of six months duration to minimum custody male and female youthful offenders.
-Inmates eligible for the Labette County Correctional Conservation Camp will be non-violent, felony offenders who are between the ages of 18 and 25 years with no prior history of incarceration.
+The Labette Correctional Conservation Camp will provide a structured program of six months duration to minimum custody male and female youthful offenders.
+Inmates eligible for the Labette Correctional Conservation Camp will be non-violent, felony offenders who are between the ages of 18 and 25 years with no prior history of incarceration.
+Requests may be made for admission to the program by special waiver for those offenders who do not meet all specific eligibility criteria but who are evaluated to be amenable to and to benefit from the program.
+Through November, 1991, the camp has held six graduation ceremonies for 22 graduates.
 Inmates accepted into the program will be allowed the opportunity to participate in the camp program as an alternative to a prison term.

-The Labette County Correctional Conservation Camp is designed to enhance the physical and emotional stability of inmates through discipline, physical conditioning, work assignments, external controls, education, and counseling.
+The Labette Correctional Conservation Camp is designed to enhance the physical and emotional stability of inmates through discipline, physical conditioning, work assignments, external controls, education, and counseling.
 The minimum security setting, coupled with the camp's emphasis on public service work projects, permits responsibility to the community to be an important focus.
 Community resources will be used to supplement staff-provided education, counseling, religious, and life-skills training services to assist the inmate in release preparation.